 2. Replacement

 Again, replacement is also an important step in coolant maintenance.
 Depending on how old your car is, it may be time to replace the coolant with a new one.
 There are different types of coolants available that offer different levels of protection against corrosion and overheating.
-You should check with your mechanic for the best advice on which type of coolant is right for your car.
+Try this super cool and budget friendly Mopar 10 Year/150,000 Mile Coolant 50/50 Premixed I use.

 3. Additives